futurice/pepperoni-app-kit/README.md

 ## Debugging

-For standard debugging select *Debug JS Remotely* from the React Native Development contect menu (To open it, press CMD+D in iOS or D+D in Android).
-This will open a new Chrome tab under http://localhost:8081/debugger-ui and logs all actions to the console.
+For standard debugging select *Debug JS Remotely* from the React Native Development context menu (To open the context menu, press *CMD+D* in iOS or *D+D* in Android).
+This will open a new Chrome tab under [http://localhost:8081/debugger-ui](http://localhost:8081/debugger-ui) and prints all actions to the console.

-For advanced debugging we suggest using the standalone [React Native Debugger extension](https://github.com/jhen0409/react-native-debugger).
-With that you can inspect React views and get a detailed history of the Redux state.
+For advanced debugging under **macOS** we suggest using the standalone [React Native Debugger](https://github.com/jhen0409/react-native-debugger), which is based on the official debugger of React Native.
+It includes the React Inspector and Redux DevTools so you can inspect React views and get a detailed history of the Redux state.

-You can install it via brew using the following command:
+You can install it via [brew](https://brew.sh/) and run it as a standalone app:
 ```
 $ brew update && brew cask install react-native-debugger
 ```
+> Note: Make sure you close all active chrome debugger tabs and then restart the debugger from the React Native Development context menu.

 ## Deployment